redbooth/departure/README.md

 Percona Migrator relies on `pt-online-schema-change` from [Percona Toolkit](https://www.percona.com/doc/percona-toolkit/2.0/pt-online-schema-change.html)

-For mac, you can install it with homebrew typing `brew install percona-toolkit`.
-For linux machines check out the [Percona Toolkit download page](https://www.percona.com/downloads/percona-toolkit/) to find the package that fits your distribution.
+For Mac, you can install it with homebrew typing `brew install percona-toolkit`.
+For Linux machines check out the [Percona Toolkit download page](https://www.percona.com/downloads/percona-toolkit/) to find the package that fits your distribution.